 3 Tips for Avoiding Auto Accident Insurance Scams

-Throughout the Tampa Bay area motorists have reported calculated insurance scams where drivers will orchestrate elaborate car crashes to collect insurance proceeds for injuries and property damage.
+Throughout the Bradenton area motorists have reported calculated insurance scams where drivers will orchestrate elaborate car crashes to collect insurance proceeds for injuries and property damage.
 These scams are often difficult to spot and can happen in the blink of an eye.
-Tampa auto accident lawyers fight for the rights of those who are genuinely injured due to the negligence of other drivers, but these scam artists rarely go to attorneys; instead, they are looking for a quick payout from the other drivers or a quick check from the insurance company.
+Bradenton auto accident lawyers fight for the rights of those who are genuinely injured due to the negligence of other drivers, but these scam artists rarely go to attorneys; instead, they are looking for a quick payout from the other drivers or a quick check from the insurance company.

 The types of scams vary widely, but the goal is the same: create a staged accident and collect cash.
 Insurance companies spend millions of dollars each year trying to catch these criminals.
 Here are a few keys to avoid being ripped off.